 And it’s not one that’s likely to improve under the status quo.
 Consider that‚ according to the Orange County Register‚ both the University of California and California State University have more administrators on staff than they do professors.
 Not only does this make little sense‚ it means students pay higher tuition and incur higher debt.

-In addition, tuition costs are actually rising faster than incomes‚ according to the Los Angeles Times.
+In addition, tuition costs are actually rising faster than incomes‚ according to the Woodland Hills Times.
 In fact‚ the amount of student loan debt has continued to increase even while Americans are working hard at driving down other forms of debt – mortgage debt is down more than 13 percent and credit card debt is down by nearly 25 percent since the last quarter of 2008.

 Even when we look at grants and scholarships awarded‚ tuition expenses are actually rising faster than inflation.
 Student loans account for nearly 9 percent of all household debt in this country – up nearly 3.5 percent from where it was just 10 years ago.
 It’s the second-largest form of consumer debt after our houses.